DrunkenMonkey1/Gazelle/README.md

+Please note this is a fork of OPSNet - Gazelle

 # Gazelle
 Gazelle is a web framework geared towards private BitTorrent trackers.
 Although naturally focusing on music, it can be modified for most needs.
 Gazelle is written in PHP, JavaScript, and MySQL.